 Our training programs cover three main functional areas, with the ability to offer both standard and customized packages within these areas:

-Please note that as well as more advanced training we also offer Work-at-Heights training courses in accordance with Ontario's provincial regulations.
+Our modern 50-acre training center includes both indoor and outdoor structures, designed to provide effective training in a dynamic and enriching environment., and as well as more advanced training we also offer Work-at-Heights training courses in accordance with Ontario's provincial regulations.

 Rope Access is a rapidly growing industry.
 For individual trainees, a rope access qualification offers a potential entry-point to a wide variety of industries.
 For those with preexisting professional trades, a Rope Access certification offers the possibility of enhancing their range of capabilities and employability.